-With all the talk about food storage and growing our own food, I did a little digging around to find out what some people ate during America’s Great Depression of the 1930’s.
-What were the most popular Great Depression meals of that era?
-Surprisingly, a few of these were made by my mother and grandmother, traditions, I’m sure, from those frugal years.
-Cookbooks like this one, document many of these meals.
-I still have a soft spot in my heart for Chipped Beef on Toast!
+With all the talk about food storage and growing our own food, I did a little digging around to find out what food people ate during America’s Great Depression of the 1930s.

 Great Depression Meals